Technologicat/unpythonic/README.md

 [REPL server](doc/repl.md): interactively hot-patch your running Python program.
 [Design notes](doc/design-notes.md): for more insight into the design choices of ``unpythonic``.

+The features of `unpythonic` are built out of, in increasing order of [magic](https://macropy3.readthedocs.io/en/latest/discussion.html#levels-of-magic):

+ - Pure Python (e.g. batteries for `itertools`),
+ - Macros driving a pure-Python core (`do`, `let`),
+ - Pure macros (e.g. `continuations`, `lazify`, `dbg`).

+This depends on the purpose of each feature, as well as ease-of-use considerations.
+See the design notes for more information.

 ### Examples

 Small, limited-space overview of the overall flavor.
 There's a lot more that doesn't fit here, especially in the pure-Python feature set.
-See the [full documentation](doc/features.md) and [unit tests](unpythonic/test/) for more.
+See the [full documentation](doc/features.md) and [unit tests](unpythonic/test/) for more examples.

 Click each example to expand.